c4n/debias_nlu/README.md

 This GitHub repo contains codes and scripts for the paper "Mitigating Spurious Correlation in Natural Language Inference with Causal Inference" (EMNLP 2022).
 ### Counterfactual Inference Example
 - The example in "counterfactual_inference_example_huggingface.ipynb" shows how one may use counterfactual inference to debias an existing NLI model.
-- In order to get coutnerfactual inference results on MNLI as seen on paper "notebooks/Counterfactual_inference_debias_result_correction_Anon.ipynb" shows how one can apply counterfactual inference and collect results.
+- In order to get counterfactual inference results on MNLI as seen on paper "notebooks/Counterfactual_inference_debias_result_correction_Anon.ipynb" shows how one can apply counterfactual inference and collect results.
 - To train bias models and main models from scratch, one may consult the rest of this readme file: